Sheriff: Fatal shooting of woman in Brainerd area cabin possibly a case of mistaken identity

 Cameron J. Moser, of Brainerd, was charged Monday in Crow Wing County District Court with second-degree intentional murder in connection with the gunfire late Thursday night at the Cozy Bay Resort on Lake Edward that killed 46-year-old Bethany Bernatsky.

-Moser remains jailed in lieu of $1 million bail ahead of a court appearance on Oct.
-20. A message was left Tuesday with his attorney seeking a response to the allegations.
+Moser remains jailed in lieu of $1 million bail ahead of an Oct.
+20 court appearance.
+A message was left Tuesday with his attorney seeking a response to the allegations.

 Sheriff Scott Goddard said Tuesday that "one of the scenarios that we are working on" is that Moser actually intended to shoot the 26-year-old daughter of the resort's former owners, a possibility that the families of both women say is true.
 The sheriff did not disclose why Moser possibly wanted to harm the woman.